paulhibbitts/grav-plugin-helios-course-hub/README.md

 To use the demo content, copy the contents of `_demo/pages/` into your Grav `user/pages/` folder.

-## Installation

-1. Copy the `helios-course-hub` folder into `user/plugins/`
-2. The plugin is enabled by default via `helios-course-hub.yaml`

 ## Helios Theme Configuration

 If you are not using the pre-configured [Grav Helios Course Hub Skeleton](https://github.com/paulhibbitts/grav-skeleton-helios-course-hub), add the following to `user/config/themes/helios.yaml` to configure course versioning and search: